WeAreMovingForward/wearemovingforward.github.io/index.md

 * [Parity.org](https://www.parity.org/), an organization that encourages corporations to commit to interviewing at least one qualified woman for all open roles at the VP level and above
 * _More coming soon._  A number of organizations have informed us of initiatives that will launch in the next few months

-If your organization is working on any tools or services for VCs shifting the diversity, inclusion and anti-harassment paradigm and would like to be included on this list, please email us at _hello@venturemovingforward.org_.
+If your organization is working on any tools or services for VCs shifting the diversity, inclusion, and anti-harassment paradigm and would like to be included on this list, please email us at _hello@venturemovingforward.org_.

 ### [](#partners)This open-source directory was built in collaboration with the VCs listed above and …